Trend and Variance Adaptive Bayesian Changepoint Analysis & Local Outlier Scoring

 \subsection{Trend Filtering with Changepoints}

 The local mean or trend signal $\{\beta_t\}$ is specified as our primary state variable.
-To model a local trend we focus on modeling increments in $\beta_t$, e.g., $\bigtriangleup^D \beta_{t}$, where $\bigtriangleup^D$ is the $D$th difference operator (usually for $D$ equal to 1 or 2), with priors that induce sparsity.
+To model a local trend, we focus on modeling increments in $\beta_t$, e.g., $\bigtriangleup^D \beta_{t}$, where $\bigtriangleup^D$ is the $D$th difference operator (usually for $D$ equal to 1 or 2), with global-local shrinkage priors.
 We suppose the following model